bacalhau-project/bacalhau/docs/examples/data-ingestion/pinning/index.md

 ### 2. Create an API Key

-Browse to [the API Key mangement page](https://estuary.tech/api-admin) and create a key.
+Browse to [the API Key management page](https://estuary.tech/api-admin) and create a key.

 ### 3. Pin a Local File via the Esturay UI